memgraph/docs/mage/query-modules/cpp/map.md

 ### `from_nodes(label, property)`

-Returns a map of all nodes which contain the given `label` and `property`.
-The key of each map element will be the value of the property (if it is convertible to string, otherwise throws ValueException).
+Returns a map of all nodes which contain the given label and property.
+The key of each map element will be the value of the property (if it is convertible to a string, otherwise throws ValueException).

 #### Input: